HackYourFutureBelgium/agile-development/README.md

 Produce a short (< 2min) video spot explaining your project.
 The goal of this spot is to sell your app to new users.
 You should not mention the technologies you used, show the code, or talk about how it was built.
 You might not even include a screen shot of the app!

 Think of the adds you'd see on Youtube, this is what you're aiming for.
-Be creative, be engagin, be convincing.
+Be creative, be engaging, be convincing.

 ### Pitch Deck